turing-knowledge-graphs/meet-ups/symposium-2025.md

 - *Provenance knowledge graphs for transparent carbon footprint reporting in agriculture*.
 Alisa Holm, University of Aberdeen.
 - *Towards Agentic Cardiac Digital Twins: The Role of Digital Threads*.
 Xiaoxue Shen, The Alan Turing Institute.
 - *On Graph-ML applied to biodiversity*.
 Alan Guedes, University of Reading.
-- *RDF meets R: towards an automated event driven distributed platform for reporting and analysis (TBC)*.
+- *RDF meets R: towards an automated event driven distributed platform for reporting and analysis*.
 David R Willé, GSK R&D.
 - *An Explainable Framework for Grounding LLM-Based Radiology Report Generation in Medical Knowledge Graphs*.
 Faezeh Safari, University of Exeter.
 - *Modelling Ontologies via questions and modularization visualization for transport integration and decarbonisation*.
 Haoruo Zhao, TransiT Hub, University of Glasgow.
 - *Knowledge Graph Reasoning for Visual Relationship Detection*.
 Dave Herron, City St George's, University of London.